Porus battles Alexander in Sony TV’s opulent historical drama

 As Olympias gives birth to Alexander III of Macedon in Ancient Greece in the dead of the night, miles away, Paurava prince Porus is born under the sun.
 “One came into the light in the East, while the other rose to become an eclipse in the West,” says a voiceover as both the newborns are held towards the sky, in Baahubali fashion, in the promo for Sony Entertainment Television’s new historical drama Porus.

 Tracing the events leading up to the confrontation between Porus and Alexander the Great of Macedonia in the Battle of the Hydaspes in 326 BCE, Porus aims to mesh entertainment with grandeur.
-Directed and produced by Siddharth Kumar Tewary of Swastik Productions, the 260-epiode show is billed to be one of the most expensive Indian television productions ever, combining opulent sets and visual effects.
+Directed and produced by Siddharth Kumar Tewary of Swastik Productions, the 260-episode show is billed to be one of the most expensive Indian television productions ever, combining opulent sets and visual effects.
 Porus will be aired from November 27.

 The show stars Laksh Lalwani as Porus, Rohit Purohit as Alexander, Rati Pandey as Porus’s mother Anusuya, and Aditya Redij as King Bamni of the Pauravas.
 While the show is titled after Porus, it will cover Alexander’s journey as well, Tewary told Scroll.in.